Njugi92/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints a number with two decimal places, the number will be stored in envilonment variable NUM script that converts a number from base 10 to base 16, number in base 10 is stored in envilonment variable DECIMAL script that encodes and decodes text using th rot13 encriptions
+script that prints a number with two decimal places, the number will be stored in envilonment variable NUM script that converts a number from base 10 to base 16, number in base 10 is stored in envilonment variable DECIMAL script that encodes and decodes text using th rot13 encriptions script that prints every other line from the input, starting fro the first line